Reitumetse24/Work-readiness-portfolio/README.md

-# Work-readiness-portfolio
+# 💼 Work Readiness Portfolio of Evidence

+---

+### 👩‍🎓 Student Information
+**Name:** Reitumetse Modise
+**Student Number:** 222910038
+**Course:** Communication networking

+---

+#### About This Portfolio
 A digital portfolio of evidence showcasing my Work Readiness Training.
 It includes key competencies such as business communication, interview preparation, professional networking, and workplace etiquette, supported by reflections and practical examples.

-#### About This Portfolio
-This repository contains structured evidence of my learning and progress across key areas of employability and professionalism.
-Each section includes examples, reflections, and supporting materials that showcase my readiness to enter the workforce with confidence and competence.

 #### Purpose
 The purpose of this portfolio is to: